TimJJTing/Task-Lineage-Diagram/README.md

 1. Import task configurations as submodules of a main repo
 2. For every task configuration update, trigger main repo’s reference update to trigger its CI
-3. Run Task Lineage Diagram in main repo's CI
+3. Run Task Lineage Generator in main repo's CI
 4. In the end of the CI, publish the lineage diagram

 #### Interactive Interface